Rule 8.818. Waiver of fees and costs

 (d) Court fees and costs waived

-Court fees and costs that must be waived upon granting an application for initial waiver of court fees and costs include:
+Court fees and costs that must be waived upon granting an application for initial waiver of court fees and costs are listed in rule 3.55.
+The court may waive other necessary court fees and costs itemized in the application upon granting the application, either at the outset or upon later application.

 (e) Denial of the application